voomify/dry-metadata/README.md

 # To sort by name:
 fields.sort

-# To get a arrary of hash representations suitable to serialize:
+# To get an array of hash representations suitable to serialize:
 fields.to_a
 ```